barsoom/devbook/service_layer/README.md

 CancelOrder.with_id(order_id)
 ```

-Decide between ordered arguments and named arguments as you would in any code.
+Decide between ordered arguments and named arguments as you would in any other code.

 ``` ruby
 GivePuppy.to_child(child)